 3. Optimize your business expenses

-Unlike many eliminated deductions for individuals, deductions for businesses remained largely intact under the new tax law.
+Unlike many eliminated deductions for individuals, deductions for businesses remained largely intact under the 2017 tax law.
 It even introduced new opportunities for higher deductions like the 100% bonus depreciation.

 4. Adjust your inventory accounting

 If you haven’t already done so last year, review your inventory accounting to see if you should adjust your accounting method.
 Small retailers with less than $25 million in sales and hold inventory can elect to treat the inventory as “non-incidental” material and supplies.
-(Prior to 2018 the threshold was $1 million.)
+(Before 2018, the threshold was $1 million.)

 5. Reevaluate your business structure